 eWeather HD app: If you are certain that your migraines are often triggered by changes in weather, then this app is a must for you.
 You may also want to download one of the migraine apps if your condition poses significant to quality of life.
 The eWeather HD app is not too difficult and time consuming to set up.
 And it offers many other weather features such as 10-day weather forecasts, live radar, weather alerts, and earthquake alerts, to name a few.

 Headache Diary Pro: I have used this app for several years and find it very adequate for recording and storing migraine data to later print out when you see your doctor.
 It’s fairly simple to use.
 And I don’t believe there are any other additional costs to use.

 Migraine Buddy: The Migraine Buddy is perhaps the newest mHealth design of any of the migraine apps I’ve looked at.
 I downloaded it today and ran it thru a trial headache event.
 While I favor its UI interface over the other migraine apps, I am not willing to pay a monthly or year subscription fee to get the results.
 This is a decision only each of you can make as to how migraine affects your quality of life, and what you are willing to do to possible better manage it.

 If money weren’t an issue, I’d likely choose Migraine Buddy.
-But be forewarned, both the Migraine Buddy and Headache diary Pro (and likely all the other migraine apps) require a significant investment of your time.
+But be forewarned, the Migraine Buddy and Headache diary Pro (and likely all migraine apps) require a significant investment of time.
 If you suffer daily headaches from hydrocephalus as I do, one of these two apps can be helpful.
 But, the more time and thought you give to your headaches, the more they seem to take up space in your mind.
 This goes the same for pain and pain management too.
 Below is the Manage My Pain Pro app I have tried and found helpful for pain management, though time consuming.

 Mobile Health Apps for Hydrocephalus